Editorial review

 How we actually evaluated these courses

-We evaluated these courses as business decisions, not as abstract academic rankings.
-The question was whether a busy professional, manager, executive, or team could turn the course into better decisions or faster work.
+We evaluated these courses as business training choices, not as abstract academic rankings.
+The question was whether a busy professional, manager, executive, or team could turn the course into clearer judgment, safer workflows, or a better next training decision.

 - Checked practical workplace use cases: documents, research, analysis, meetings, communication, planning, and repeatable team workflows.